orocos/rtt_ros_integration/rtt_roscomm/README.md

 This package serves three purposes.
 It provides:
  * An Orocos typekit for ROS message primitive types
- * A template for generating ROS message typekit packages
  * An Orocos RTT Service for publishing and subscribing to ROS topics

-This package provides an Orocos Plugin which supports connecting "ROS Services" to "Orocos Operations" by providing typekit generation and a few "Orocos Service Plugins".
+ * Orocos RTT Services for calling and serving ROS services
+ * A template for generating wrapper packages for ROS .msg and .srv files

 ### Plugins

+#### ROS Topics

+This package provides a global RTT service for creating real-time-safe connections between ROS topics and Orocos RTT data ports.

+This package provides two Orocos connection policies: buffered and unbufferd connections to ROS topics.
+Publishing and subscribing are done with the same command, and the topic type is inferred from the Orocos port type.
+Connection policies are created with these operations:

+ * `rostopic.connection(TOPIC_NAME)`: Creates a connection with a buffer length of 1.
+ * `rostopic.connectionBuffered(TOPIC_NAME, BUFFER_LENGTH)`: Creates a
+   connection with a user-supplied buffer length.

+#### ROS Services

-This package provides both a global RTT service and a task-scoped service.
+This package provides both a global RTT service and a task-scoped service for facilitating communication with ROS services.
 The global service, `rosservice_registry` is used to register factories for creating proxies to ROS service clients and servers.
 The task-scoped service is ued to bind RTT operations and operation callers to ROS services.
 In general, users will only use the task-scoped RTT service, similarly to how the `rtt_rosparam` service is used.

 The task-scoped RTT service `rosservice` provides the following operations:
 * `rosservice.connect(RTT_OPERATION_NAME, ROS_SERVICE_NAME, ROS_SERVICE_TYPE)`